Kia has come a long way in recent years.

 Another success for Kia has been the diminutive Picanto.
 One of the cheapest and smallest new cars on sale in the country, the Picanto has set a new high watermark for what you can expect from a city car – and the GT variant, while hardly a hot hatch per se, is an amazing drive and perhaps, dollar for dollar, the best new enthusiast’s car on the market today.

 If the Picanto and the Stinger were a one-two punch, Kia has now thrown a third killing blow with the announcement of their newest electric vehicle: the EV6.
-High-tech, incredibly good looking, practical and with surprisingly hefty performance credentials to boot, it might just be the most exciting car reveal of 2021.
+High-tech, incredibly good looking, practical and with surprisingly hefty performance credentials to boot, it might just be the most exciting car (certainly the most exciting electric car) reveal of 2021.

 Watch the Kia EV6 launch trailer below